MikeyBurkman/prism/README.md

 ## Do some real work!

 ### Indexing a CSV/JSON File
- 1. Simply call `node prism.js index` to create the ES index and start reading/indexing the CSV file given in `./config.js`
+ 1. Simply call `node prism.js index` to create the ES index (if it doesn't already exist) and start reading/indexing the CSV file given in `./config.js`
    - `./config.js` is the default config file.
-If your config is declared in a different file, use the -c or --config option to the call.
+If your config is declared in a different file, use the `-c` or `--config` option to the call.
 IE: `node prism.js -c ./otherConfig.js` or `node prism.js --config ./otherConfig.js`
  2. That should do it!
 If your file is large, it may take several minutes (or more) to complete!
  - Remember that if you index the same file multiple times without clearing the index (below), you'll get duplicate data!